aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 library://username/collection3/container3
 ```

-### Show Container Library Usage
+### Viewing Container Library Usage

 You can view Container Library usage with `show_container_library_usage`.
-You must enter the ABCI password (Password used to log in to ABCI User Portal) to show it.
+You must enter the ABCI password to show it.

 ```
 [username@es1 ~]$ show_container_library_usage